yitercel/aipartnerupflow/docs/api/http.md

 - When `metadata.stream` is true, progress updates are sent via EventQueue (SSE/WebSocket)
 - Task execution follows dependency order and priority scheduling
 - All tasks in a tree must have the same `user_id` (or be accessible by the authenticated user)
+- All responses include `protocol: "a2a"` in Task metadata and event data to identify this as an A2A Protocol response
+- This differs from JSON-RPC protocol responses (which use `protocol: "jsonrpc"` in the response object)

 ### Task Management Endpoints